Osiris-Team/VelocityAuth/README.md

 #### /login _password_
 - `velocityauth.login`
 - Players have this permission by default when not logged in.
+- The minimum password length is 10 (configurable).
 - Logins the player.
 On success, forwards the player to the first server, restores permissions, and creates a session so this player can rejoin without needing to login again.
   Failed logins get saved to a table, together with